gabivoicu/Accountabill/README.md

 Accountabill is an Open Source web application that provides a list of State Representatives and Senators based on a user's zipcode.
 A user can look at campaign contribution data for their Congress person for the latest election cycle.
 Information about contributing sectors, industries, individual vs. PAC and top contributors is available.

+Built in 8 days, this web app is the final project of five newbie software developers graduating [Dev Bootcamp](http://devbootcamp.com/).

 Accountabill uses the Congress v3 and Influence Explorer APIs from the [Sunlight Foundation](https://sunlightfoundation.com/api/).

 ### Technologies